 First, let me say I am not a pastor overseeing a church.
 I am just a teacher who interprets Scripture after translating it and researching what the best of scholarship says.
-All real-life questions about divorce must be discussed and (hopefully) settled by a local church that is Bible-based.
+All real-life questions about divorce must be discussed and (hopefully) settled by a local church that is Bible-based and Spirit-filled.

 Second, entire books have been written on this complex topic.
 Call my efforts here “A Beginner’s Guide to Divorce and Remarriage.”
 As noted, I write to learn.